 On Shaltz Farm, our chickens have access to the outdoors any time they like, at all seasons.
 They can eat grass, weeds, bugs, and kitchen scraps, or they can eat specially-blended mixes of grains grown without chemicals.
 No antibiotics, hormones, or other chemicals are added to their water or feed at any time.
 They are healthy and happy--at least, as happy as their tiny chicken brains allow!

-We have two types of chickens at Shaltz Farm: small Bantam Cochins and medium sized Ameraucana chickens.
+We had two types of chickens at Shaltz Farm: small Bantam Cochins and medium sized Ameraucana chickens.

 Bantams lay very small brown eggs.
 The chickens are small in size as well.
 The roosters can be white or a variety of colors, while the hens are most often black or chocolate.
 Once in a while a beautiful golden orange hen will be born.

 |Bantam hens are good mothers.
 They patiently sit on the nest for four weeks, rarely leaving their eggs.
 When the babies begin hatching, mom keeps them under her for a day or so to make sure all the viable eggs are hatched.
 Then she takes her chicks for their first walk.
 In this picture, two hens sat on and hatched the same clutch of eggs.
 The chicks are the small brown fuzzy things toward the right side of the picture.
 The hen takes care of the chicks for several months, teaching them how to scratch for bugs and eat grass.
 This is the ideal way to raise chickens, as they need far less store-bought feed and don't bother gardens when raised like this.|

 |The Ameraucana chickens are a cross from Araucanas, which lay green and blue eggs, sometimes other colors as well.
 These eggs are normal medium sized chicken eggs, they just have the lovely shell color.
 Ameraucana chickens are much larger than the Bantams, but still smaller than meat chickens.